maniksurtani/github-emailhook/README.md

 1. Clone this project.
 2. Edit ``config.py`` and edit the values of ``ALLOWED_REPOS`` and ``EMAIL_FROM``.
+3. Edit ``app.yaml`` and edit the value of application.
-3. Deploy to Google AppEngine for Python
+4. Deploy to Google AppEngine for Python
-4. Configure your GitHub repository to call your AppEngine app (Browse to your repo and select Admin -> Service Hooks -> Post-Receive URLs)
+5. Configure your GitHub repository to call your AppEngine app (Browse to your repo and select Admin -> Service Hooks -> Post-Receive URLs)

 That's it!